itsrifathridoy/DSA-Learning/README.md

 # Data Structures and Algorithms

-This repository contains implementations of various Data Structures and Algorithms in [language].
+This repository contains implementations of various Data Structures and Algorithms in C++.

 ## Table of Contents
 1. [Introduction](#introduction)